This is a guest post written by Elle, a 3rd-year medical student.

 So, what has life been like as a medical student with a disability/’difference’/long-term-health condition/dodgy leg?
 I never really know what label to use.

 Let’s start with getting one teeny, tiny rant out of the way.
 Lifts.
 Lifts are the bane of my life.
-There are 2 lifts to the floor where most of my lectures were held, I think I can count on one hand the amount of times those lifts have actually worked these past 2 years.
+There are 2 lifts to the floor where most of my lectures were held, I think I can count on one hand the number of times those lifts have actually worked these past 2 years.
 So please, if you ever see someone waiting by a broken lift in the hospital, give them a little smile or a comforting arm stroke.
 Us ‘lifties’ have quite an ordeal when Tim the handyman says “back in a jiffy” and is yet to appear 20 minutes later – that’s certainly the longest ‘jiffy’ I’ve ever experienced.

 What remains prominent in my mind about the initial few weeks of medical school is the fact that I genuinely cannot remember the first time someone asked me about my leg.
 I would call that a good sign.
 Reassuringly, what sticks out most instead is the memory of how bubbly and smiley everybody was.I felt like I just blended in, which I suppose was helped by the fact that I didn’t use a wheelchair or scooter in any of the sessions.
 If people noticed they noticed, if not then I didn’t really say much.
 There was still that part of me that was absolutely petrified what people would think – how can someone who has limited mobility perform the tasks of being a doctor?
 At that point, I didn’t even know myself.